-The Company's Articles of Incorporation stipulates that Company's net earnings should first be used to offset the prior years' deficits, if any, before paying any income taxes.
+In accordance with the Company's Articles of Incorporation, which were approved during the general meeting of shareholders held on June 9,2020, stipulates that Company's net earnings should first be used to offset the prior years' deficits, if any, before paying any income taxes.
 Of the remaining balance, 10% is to be appropriated as legal reserve, and then any remaining profit together with any undistributed retained earnings shall be distributed according to the distribution plan proposed by the Board of Directors and submitted to the stockholders' meeting for approval.